open-quantum-safe/oqs-demos/mosquitto/README.md

+## Warning

+This integration is currently not supported due to [the end of life of oqs-openssl111](https://github.com/open-quantum-safe/openssl#warning).
+Feel free to vote this back into supported state by visiting [the discussion on the topic](https://github.com/orgs/open-quantum-safe/discussions/1602).

+[OpenSSL](https://openssl.org/) is an open-source implementation of the TLS protocol and various cryptographic algorithms ([View the original README for the OQS-enabled fork here](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/README).)

 ## Purpose

 This directory contains a Dockerfile that builds [Mosquitto](https://mosquitto.org) with the [OQS OpenSSL 1.1.1 fork](https://github.com/open-quantum-safe/openssl), which allows Mosquitto to negotiate quantum-safe keys and use quantum-safe authentication in TLS 1.3.